engineyard/ey-docs/pages/tutorial_deploy_fat_free_crm.md

 # Tutorial: How to deploy a sample application on a trial account

-In this tutorial, you deploy a Ruby application (named Fat Free CRM) to the Engine Yard cloud.
+In this tutorial, you deploy a Ruby application (named Fat Free CRM) to the Engine Yard Cloud.

 <!--This tutorial is illustrated in [[Learn to Deploy Rails Apps on Engine Yard in under 5 Mins!|http://vimeo.com/17825326]] video. -->